 Answer: Patents are techno-legal documents providing the details of new, non-obvious, and industrially applicable inventions.
-Once approved by the patent office of a certain country/region, the patent provides the patent owner legal rights of monopoly/ right to exclude others from using, -selling, offering for sale, importing – the patented invention in that country, or exporting the patented invention from that country.
+Once approved by the respective country’s patent office, it provides the patent owner with the legal rights of monopoly/ right to exclude others from using, -selling, offering for sale, importing – the patented invention in that country, or exporting the patented invention from that country.
 If however, a third party flouts the legal rights of the patent owner (infringement) he/she/they can be sued in the court of law for injunction and/or damages (compensation).

-– advantage to companies/industry over competitors due to monopolistic rights over a certain invention
+– advantages to companies/industry over competitors due to monopolistic rights over a certain invention

-– ability to sell/license the patent to another entity can help researchers monetize their invention even if they themselves won’t market the invention
+– the ability to sell/license the patent to another entity which can help researchers to monetize their invention in case they won’t market the invention

 – increased chances of investments and VC interest in patent-protected – inventions because of the advantage of the monopoly

-– branding of the technology and new and unique with the patented status
+– branding of new and unique technology with the patented status

 The date of the first filing of a patent application is called the priority date.
-In the patent system of first to file, this date becomes important, and if there are two patents/ patent applications with the same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.
+In the patent system of first to file, this date becomes important, since if there are two patents/ patent applications with the same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.